uchicago-library/attachment-converter/doc/releasing.md

 $ sudo pacman -S attc
 ```

+The user will have to confirm that they accept the UChicago DLDC Arch
+Linux repository's `gpg` public key after they run `pacman -Syy`.

 ## Homebrew release

 First, update what needs to be updated in the `homebrew-attc` repository: